Munim Khan: Early life and family

-Khan was a Persianised Turk whose ancestors originally hailed from the city of Andijan in present-day Uzbekistan.
+Khan was born on 7 March 1525 in Jaunpur as a Persianised Turk whose ancestors originally hailed from the city of Andijan in present-day Uzbekistan.
 His father's name was Miran Beg Andijani, and his foster brother was Mirza Askari.

 Career

 In 1560, Bairam Khan retired from his role as the Empire's Vakil (prime minister) and Mughal emperor Akbar then appointed Munim for this role.
 Under Akbar's orders, Munim went into war with Mah Chuchak Begum who had transgressed but was defeated by her in Jalalabad and Munim's son, Ghani Khan, was executed.
 After the Uzbeks of Jaunpur rebelled, Munim Khan was tasked as the Governor of Jaunpur and the eastern districts.
 Khan was promoted to a Mansabdar (military commander) of 5000 soldiers, which was the highest rank at the time.

 Expeditions against Daud Khan Karrani

 Akbar sent Khan to suppress the independent Sultan of Bengal, Daud Khan Karrani, who had refused to recognise the Mughal Empire.
 After initially failing, Munim Khan successfully took control of Hajipur and Patna.
 Khan was then appointed as the Subahdar (governor) of Bengal (which included Bihar at the time).
 He later captured the erstwhile capital of Bengal, Khwaspur Tandah, on 25 September 1574.
-During the Battle of Tukaroi, held on 3 March 1575, Munim Khan forced Daud Karrani to sign a treaty which left only Odisha under Daud's control.
+During the Battle of Tukaroi, that took place on 3 March 1575, Munim Khan forced Daud Karrani to sign a treaty which left only Odisha under Daud's control.
 Munim Khan then transferred Bengal's capital from Tanda to Gaur.